Improving Intelligent Character Recognition (ICR) Accuracy with Better Form Design

 - Show character examples such as how an “A” or a “2” should be formed.

 Properly laying out the areas for printed responses can make the most significant impact in accurate hand print content recognition.
 A common mistake in field design is to provide a freeform area for a response.
 This design is often a simple blank line where people should write.
 Without any character restraints, people will write in cursive, run their characters together, write on top of the line, or write multiple lines in a single line response area.
-All of these factors will have a serious impact on recognition accuracy.
+All of these factors will have a serious impact on intelligent text recognition accuracy.

 A form needs to have a defined response area for each character, encouraging character separation.
 Some approaches for character separation work better than others, and are described below.